UNiXMIT/UNiXextend/docs/AcuXDBC-LINUX.md

-# Installing AcuXDBC Client and Server
+# Installing AcuXDBC Client and Server - LINUX

 The following steps are for Unix/Linux.
 **N.B.** for Unix/Linux you will need to install the SHARED Library product.